baguirre6/Plant-Diversity-Virus-Effects/README.md

 4. In this study, virus infection was not mitigated or amplified by increasing functional group richness or altered functional group composition, nor did virus infection vary between C<sub>3</sub> and C<sub>4</sub> grasses.
 However, we found a positive correlation between community-level virus prevalence and C<sub>3</sub> grass productivity (but not C<sub>4</sub> productivity).

-5. Synthesis.
+5.	*Synthesis*.
 Our findings indicated that plant virus infection in grasses was not diluted by plant functional group diversity.
 However, we found a positive relationship between community-level virus prevalence and C<sub>3</sub> grass productivity.
 Together, these findings suggest that while plant diversity did not reduce the infection levels of a cryptic plant virus, mutualistic plant-virus interactions may contribute to enhanced ecosystem functioning via increased productivity.

 <h2>Repository Purpose</h2>